zencart/documentation/content/user/admin_pages/discounts/send_gift_certificate.md

 weight: 30
 ---

+If you haven't read [about Gift Certificates](/user/order_total/gift_certificates/) yet, please start there.

-This page allows you to generate gift certificates and issue them by email.
+The Discounts > Send a Gift Certificate page allows you to generate gift certificates and issue them by email.

 ## To generate/mail a gift certificate from your web site
 Mailing gift certificates requires the Gift Certificates module to be installed (under Admin > Modules > Order Total).